Best bass systems for a small car or hatchback in 2024

 Wiring and some boxes not included

-Don't forget that you'll always need to add a wiring kit, speaker wire, and often a subwoofer box to house the sub.
+Don't forget that you'll always need to add a wiring kit and speaker wire for the amplifier, and often a subwoofer box to house the sub.
 This will add to the cost of the gear listed above, so plan accordingly.
 You can find appropriate recommendations listed in each subwoofer's and amplifier's accessories, or just talk to our advisors and they'll fix you up.